-In this paper, we address the industrial challenge put forth by ARM in ECRTS 2022.
+Abstract-In this paper, we present a solution to the industrial challenge put forth by ARM in 2022.
 We systematically analyze the effect of shared resource contention to an augmented reality head-up display (AR-HUD) case-study application of the industrial challenge on a heterogeneous multicore platform, NVIDIA Jetson Nano.
 We configure the AR-HUD application such that it can process incoming image frames in real-time at 20Hz on the platform.
-We use micro-architectural denial-of-service (DoS) attacks as aggressor tasks of the challenge and show that they can dramatically impact the latency and accuracy of the AR-HUD application, which results in significant deviations of the estimated trajectories from the ground truth, despite our best effort to mitigate their influence by using cache partitioning and real-time scheduling of the AR-HUD application.
-We show that dynamic LLC (or DRAM depending on the aggressor) bandwidth throttling of the aggressor tasks is an effective mean to ensure real-time performance of the AR-HUD application without resorting to over-provisioning the system.
+We use Microarchitectural Denial-of-Service (DoS) attacks as aggressor workloads of the challenge and show that they can dramatically impact the latency and accuracy of the AR-HUD application.
+This results in significant deviations of the estimated trajectories from known ground truths, despite our best effort to mitigate their influence by using cache partitioning and real-time scheduling of the AR-HUD application.
+To address the challenge, we propose RT-Gang++, a partitioned real-time gang scheduling framework with last-level cache (LLC) and integrated GPU bandwidth throttling capabilities.
+By applying RT-Gang++, we are able to achieve desired level of performance of the AR-HUD application even in the presence of fully loaded aggressor tasks.